Clauvin/Quarter_Circle_Forward_PUNCH_Mod/README.md

 Killian Engine Alpha - Found original at https://game-icons.net/1x1/lorc/triple-yin.html - Made by lorc, and shared through CC BY 3.0 - Version in game is modified by mod creator.

-Light backpack - Found original at https://game-icons.net/1x1/delapouite/light-backpack.html - Made by Delapouite, and shared through CC BY 3.0 - Version in game is modified by mod creator.
+Light Backpack - Found original at https://game-icons.net/1x1/delapouite/light-backpack.html - Made by Delapouite, and shared through CC BY 3.0 - Version in game is modified by mod creator.

 Mixed Paint Bucket - - Found original at https://game-icons.net/1x1/delapouite/paint-bucket.html - Made by Delapouite, and shared through CC BY 3.0 - Version in game is modified by mod creator.